 - Low activity: at each month-end, and always before replenishment if the balance is getting low

 Ownership should be split so one person is accountable for the cash, but not the only person validating it.
-The petty cash custodian should hold the drawer, issue funds, collect receipts or vouchers, and keep the running record up to date.
-A manager, controller, or another independent reviewer should then verify the reconciliation, review any shortages or overages, and approve replenishment where possible.
-That separation keeps the process practical without making it heavy.
+The petty cash custodian holds the drawer, issues funds, collects receipts or vouchers, and keeps the record current.
+A manager, controller, or independent reviewer verifies shortages and overages, approves replenishment, and checks that each payout ties from support to reconciliation sheet to accounting entry.

 How To Digitize Petty Cash Receipts And Reduce Manual Work

-You do not need to eliminate petty cash to reduce that workload.
-A more believable path is to keep the same approval, custody, and replenishment controls, then handle the document-heavy work in four stages: capture the receipt packet, extract the fields you need, review exceptions, and match the cleaned export to the log and replenishment worksheet.
+You do not need to eliminate petty cash to reduce the workload.
+Keep the same approval, custody, and replenishment controls, then move the document work into three stages: capture the receipt packet, extract the needed fields, and review matched exceptions against the log.
 If you want a practical example of AI receipt extraction for petty cash reconciliation, Invoice Data Extraction fits that workflow.

-Capture the receipt stack in one batch.
-Gather petty cash receipts, expense claims, and related support into a single upload set.
-With Invoice Data Extraction, the workflow is prompt-based: upload the files, describe what you want extracted, and download a structured result.
-If you regularly need to batch-process a stack of petty cash receipts, this is usually faster than keying each slip into a manual log.
-The platform supports large mixed-format batches of up to 6,000 files, which helps when a month-end petty cash packet includes scans, photos, and PDFs.
+- Capture the receipt packet.
+Gather petty cash receipts, expense claims, and related support into one upload set.
+If you regularly need to batch-process a stack of petty cash receipts, a batch workflow is usually faster than keying each slip into a manual log.

 Related Articles